Science Fiction and Fantasy Association of New Zealand

 Since 1972 the Down Under Fan Fund, a fan-supported fellowship, has encouraged closer ties between science- fiction fans in Australasia and North America through an alternating exchange of representatives.
 DUFF delegates attend the Worldcon or a national convention in the host country and visit fans they might otherwise never meet in person.
 Delegates are responsible for raising funds and administering DUFF until a new delegate from their continent is elected, and are expected to publish trip reports which can be sold to aid the fund.

-This time the vote is for an Australasian fan to travel to the
+This time the vote is for an American fan to travel to the

-Those of you who are paying attention will note that under normal circumstances in 2009 the DUFF trip would be from North America to Australasia.
-However in 2006 there were no takers for the Australasia to North America trip, so we decided to make the 2007 year an Australasia to North America trip, which has knocked on so that in 2009 the trip is the other way.
+Those of you who are paying attention will note that under normal circumstances in 2008 the DUFF trip would be from Australasia to the US.
+However in 2006 there were no takers for the Australasia to US trip, so we decided to make the 2007 year an Australasia to US trip, which has knocked on so that in 2008 the trip is the other way.

 DUFF is entirely fan/volunteer run by the winning candidates from the previous election.